NVIDIA/NeMo/README.rst

 Getting help with NeMo
 ----------------------
-Have a look at our `Discussions board <https://github.com/NVIDIA/NeMo/discussions>`_ and feel free to post a question or start a discussion.
+FAQ can be found on NeMo's `Discussions board <https://github.com/NVIDIA/NeMo/discussions>`_.
+You are welcome to ask questions or start discussions there.

 Tutorials
 ---------